-This prestigious opportunity will be awarded to two students from the University of Birmingham who would like to gain vocational experience and useful skills working alongside museum professionals at the University of Melbourne or the University of Lund.
-The placement will take place over the course of a month (Summer 2015) and may be used to enrich your academic studies as well as gaining professional skills to enhance your CV.
+This prestigious opportunity is awarded to two students from the University of Birmingham every year who would like to gain vocational experience and useful skills working alongside museum professionals at the University of Melbourne or the University of Lund.
+The placement will take place over the course of a month in the Summer and may be used to enrich your academic studies as well as gaining professional skills to enhance your CV.

 Please note that the application process is for the International Museums and Collections Award overall - although you may state a preferred host, this will be offered after the interview process as successful candidates will be matched with the most relevant site according to their suitability and interests.

 For further information, please see the blogs of former recipients Lucy Cooper, Chloe Lund and Emily Milward.
-For a taste of the Birmingham experience, see the blog of this year's University of Melbourne return recipient.
+For a taste of the Birmingham experience, see the blogs of this year's return recipients from the University of Melbourne and the University of Lund.